 Change New Email Push and Fetch From Settings on iPhone Mail App

-- Open the Settings app on iPhone > Scroll to Mail.
+- Open the Settings App on your iPhone > Scroll to Mail.

 - For [iOS 13 and Earlier iOS & iPadOS] Now, Scroll to Accounts & Password Option.

 Here’s my iCloud account.
 Tap on the account name and Change the Mail Notification type [Push notification will receive your iPhone as your Mail server send, But the Fetch option will help check your iPhone on Mail Server through manual request.].

 - That’s it.

 Setup Fetch Mail on iPhone for New mail

 Enable Fetch for all mail; before enabling this option, make sure this option will consume more battery because your device checks on the mail server are periodical as you set the option under the Fetch section.
 Also, fetch will only work if the Push option is disabled.
 For example, see the below image, Turn off Push Toggle and Select the Fetch settings.